PracticumAI/getting_started/01_what_is_ai.md

 ---
 <img src='https://github.com/PracticumAI/practicumai.github.io/blob/main/images/icons/practicumai_beginner.png?raw=true' alt='Practicum AI Beginner Series icon' align='right' width='100'>

-## Course Outline
+## Module Outline

 ### Module 1

 #### Summary

 In this module, we introduce you to the unique features of Practicum AI; visual, story-driven learning backed by hands-on activities.
 And because the best way to learn something is through practice, you'll develop an AI project plan.
 In it, you'll present a research question, discuss the kinds of data needed to answer that question, and finish off with the steps needed to complete the project, including the selection and training of a model.
 But don't worry!
 Everything you need to know about the AI project life-cycle is presented here.

 #### Objectives